pbsc/react-native-ui-components/CONTRIBUTING.md

 ### Commit message convention

-We follow the [Angular commits specification](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) for our commit messages:
+We follow the [Conventional Commit convention](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for our commit messages:

 - `fix`: bug fixes, e.g. fix crash due to deprecated method.
 - `feat`: new features, e.g. add new method to the module.